 So many of us are sleep-deprived in this age of business and endless deadlines.
 Productivity is often prioritized over the basic human necessity of rest.
 We’d rather squeeze more activities and chores into our busy days rather than waste our time sleeping.
 But sleeping well is a crucial element of a healthy routine.
 The amount of rest you get affects your body in more ways than simply improving your concentration and level of energy.
 The amount of sleep you get affects your mental health; getting a good night’s sleep can help to reduce stress, anxiety, and depression.
 In the long-term, this will more you mentally and physically healthier.

-One of the best changes you could make to your life today in order to have a healthier future is to cut out bad habits.
+One of the best changes you could make to your life today to have a healthier future is to cut out unhealthy habits.
 As discussed in the pointer earlier about a healthy diet, moderation is often the key.
 A little bit of junk food is fine but too much is unhealthy, for example.
 Of course, there’s a limit to this.
-When it comes to smoking, you should steer clear of this habit if you want to have a healthier future.
+When it comes to smoking, you should avoid this habit if you want to have a healthier future.
 The risk of lung cancer and other physical health problems are obvious reasons to avoid smoking but there’s also the effect this drug has on your mental health.

 Keep your mind healthy.